 Career Advising Program Videos and Checklist

 Career Advising resources have been designed to coincide with the Bridges curriculum’s ARCH weeks, to give you time to review resources and discuss questions with your medical student coach.
 Watch Career Advising Program and Video Lectures on choosing a specialty, using clerkships for career exploration, and more.
 The Checklist tells you what you need to do during each year of medical school at UCSF to stay on track and support you along this journey.

 Be open-minded, excited, and ready to explore.
 There are many different ways that you can care for people and even more ways to make a positive impact on society and in your community.
 Choosing a specialty or career is identifying how you want to make your impact.
-I think that there are many misconceptions and stereotypes about different specialities, which can discourage students from exploring them.
+I think that there are many misconceptions and stereotypes about different specialties, which can discourage students from exploring them.
 There is no right or wrong choice, it is just a matter of finding and pursuing your own passion.

 Joel Ramirez, MD